-There are seven recommended movements with Inertia Wave, all of which use over-the-top names that in my opinion can cause a trainee to wonder if the product is actually effective or just for cool Instagram videos (this happened to me.)
+There are seven recommended movements with Inertia Wave, all of which use over-the-top names that, in my opinion, can cause a trainee to wonder if the product is actually effective or just for cool Instagram videos (this happened to me).
 Regardless, ignore the naming conventions and focus on the movements themselves.
-We’ve detailed them all down below along with pictures.
+We’ve detailed them at the bottom of this page along with pictures.

-The movement that’s most often done and started it all is the self-titled ‘Inertia Wave.’
-This movement is great for learning how the bands oscillate and require complete body tension.
+The most common movement is the self-titled “Inertia Wave,” a movement that’s great for learning how to oscillate the bands and utilize complete body tension.

 If you want a fun conditioning tool that works, Inertia Wave is a great tool.

 The closest equipment comparison to Inertia Wave is definitely battle ropes.
 They’re used for similar movements and purposes.
-Although I think for most of our community (those with home gyms and garage gyms) Inertia Wave is a clear winner, I don’t think they’re a complete battle rope replacement.
+Although I think Inertia Wave is a clear winner for most of our community (those with home and garage gyms), I don’t think they’re a complete battle rope replacement.

 If you have the space and money, battle ropes are still a fine option.